 Caffeine present in coffee helps in clearing the mucus and relieves from shortness of breath.
 Black coffee is one of the effective remedies if you have been facing breathing problem due to asthma.

 - Drink 1 – 2 cups of strong black coffee regularly.

 - But make sure not to drink more than 2 cups of coffee or tea a day as they contain ingredients that can have adverse effects in case you are suffering from asthma problems.
 Caffeine can also increase your blood pressure and heart rate.

-Fennel not only helps to treat stomach problems and cancer, but also helps to treat chest congestion very efficiently, and without any side effects.
+Fennel is full of benefits.
+It does not only help to treat stomach problems and cancer, but also helps to treat chest congestion very efficiently, and without any side effects.

 Different ways of using fennel for chest congestion

 - Eat some fennel seeds or sautéed fennel to get relief from chest congestion

 - Another method is to add curry powder to fennel and eat it to clear the mucus from your lungs.

 - Add few fennel seeds in a glass of hot water and soak them.
 Eat them after 15 minutes of soaking.